PostHog/posthog.com/contents/blog/cheaper-analytics.md

 ## tl;dr

-* It is now possible to use PostHog for X less
+* It is now possible to use PostHog's product and web analytics for up to ~12x less, depending on your volumes
-* This change applies to all existing and new customers
+* This change applies to all existing and new customers for any events that have no person properties set
 * The average customer can save X%
-* This cuts pricing for product analytics and web analytics
 * We are intending on more price cuts, this is the start!

 ## Pricing before and after